AmitSahoo45/Industry-Standard-Practices/readme.md

 - Unlock the Power of Sharding for Seamless Scalability
 - Replication Strategies: Enhancing Performance and Fault Tolerance
 - Dive Deep into Data Partitioning: Strategies for Efficient Management

+3. Gemini AI API - Implementation

+4. Introduction to Bloom Filter - Implementation and usage in JavaScript

+5. Real time Scalable Dashboard using Next.js and Tiny Bird